Arthur Ranson: Sapphire & Steel

 In 2007, Prion Books reprinted a selection of material from Look-in, and included a three-part Sapphire & Steel story on pages 132-133, 136-137 and 140-141.

 Danger Mouse

 Ranson's other famous strip for Look-in was Danger Mouse, an unlikely children's cartoon hero based - loosely - on the Patrick McGoohan TV series Danger Man, created in cartoon mouse form by Cosgrove Hall and voiced on TV by David Jason.
 Ranson says that he "did enjoy it at the time," and was awarded not only the "Good Grief Oh Crikey" Award from Cosgrove Hall ("The award is a painted model of Dangermouse in heroic pose with a nervous Penfold peering from behind him"), but also received an award from the Society of Strip Illustration for his work on the strip.

-Ranson wryly notes that "[t]he reflected glory from the highly popular TV show made me a big hit with my daughter's primary school friends too."
+Ranson wryly notes that "the reflected glory from the highly popular TV show made me a big hit with my daughter's primary school friends too."